 • Bank account.
 It is important to open a bank account in the UK as soon as you arrive.

 • Deposit.
-If you pay a decent amount as a deposit (up to 25% of the purchase price of the property) — the lenders will be more loyal to you.
+If you pay a decent amount as a deposit (within 25% of the value of the property you are buying, and in some cases 20% is enough), lenders will be more loyal to you.

 • Credit Score.
 When you move into the UK, you need to create credit scores from scratch.
 Basically, this means registering to vote and paying your bills on time.
 It’s also possible to get a mortgage without a credit history, but the number of options available will decrease and you’ll get a mortgage loan with a higher interest rate.